hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs-ctp/README.md

 Torcs CTP produces execution plans in *Check The Plan* format, to be visualized in the https://checktheplan.com web site.

-It's available for Oracle, DB2, PostgreSQL, and SQL Server databases only.
+It's available for Oracle, DB2 LUW, PostgreSQL, and SQL Server databases.
 Behind the scenes, it uses Torcs to find slow queries and their samples.
 With that Torcs CTP can generate plans using the databases internal information.

 Torcs CTP is available since HotRod version 4.4.

 Even though it's a part of HotRod, Torcs CTP only requires Torcs and can be used separatedly without the entire HotRod ORM, in any Spring or SpringBoot application.

 Torcs CTP is not to be confused with the Torcs module.
-The latter is the engine that finds slow queries and generates generic execution plans.
-Torcs CTP is shipped separately from Torcs, since many applications may want to use plain Torcs and not Torcs CTP.
+The latter is the engine that finds slow queries and generates generic execution plans, while Torcs CTP generated enhanced plans.
+It's shipped separately from Torcs, since many applications may want to use the plain Torcs module and not Torcs CTP.

 ## Limitations

 Torcs CTP only produces plans for four databases.
-Namely: Oracle, DB2, PostreSQL, and SQL Server.
+Namely: Oracle, DB2 LUW, PostreSQL, and SQL Server.

 The strategy to generate plans depends on the database account having privileges to SELECT from the information schema tables.
 Some highly secured database setups could prevent this access.